3 cost-management strategies for employee health care coverage

 For an employer, it can be work that ensures they’re offering a high-value health care program that’s cost-effective — not only for the organization but also for its employees and their families.

-Here are three examples of strategies that have been shown to be effective in dealing with certain health care costs:
+Three examples of strategies that have been shown to be effective in dealing with certain health care costs

 1. Clinical and care management